bleekley/Network-Documentation-Physical-Basic/README.md

 This project contains Python scripts for generating network topology diagrams using CDP/LLDP information from network devices.

 ## Features:
+- Collect Cisco Catalyst Switch discovery data from devices in the devices.csv file.
 - Collect `show cdp neighbors` and `show lldp neighbors` from devices.
 - Generate Mermaid diagrams of the network topology.
 - Automatically omit certain patterns (like `.strongs.tv`).